Sincerity Is Scary: Live performances

 The 1975 played "Sincerity Is Scary" live at the 2019 Brit Awards.
 The band's performance mirrored the song's music video, featuring Healy wearing a knit hat, a backpack, a pair of headphones and a tuxedo.
 Host Jack Whitehall described Healy's attire as "half James Bond, half Japanese schoolgirl".
-Healy also utilized the same moving conveyor belt from the video, creating the feeling of constant motion.
+Healy also used the same moving conveyor belt from the video, creating the feeling of constant motion.
 The 1975 performed "Sincerity Is Scary" as part of their setlist for the Coachella Festival on 12 April.
 For the song, they included the Jaiy Twins from their Music for Cars Tour and incorporated the travelator into the front of the stage to recreate Healy's choreography from the music video.
 Included as part of the tour's setlist, the band replicated the video for "Sincerity Is Scary", including the backdrop of the houses and the built-in treadmill, while dancing in the streets.